 The Number_of_terminals subparameter is required and defines the number of Terminals associated with the Interconnect Model.
 The subparameter name shall be followed by a single integer argument greater than zero on the same line.
 The argument shall be separated from the subparameter name by the “=” character.
 The subparameter name, “=” character, and argument may optionally be separated by whitespace.
 Only one Number_of_terminals subparameter may appear for a given [Begin Interconnect Model] keyword.
 The Number_of_terminals subparameter shall appear before any Terminal lines and after all other subparameters for a given Interconnect Model.

-Terminal Line rules:
+Terminal line rules:

 Terminal lines shall appear after the Number_of_terminals subparameter and before the [End Interconnect Model] keyword.
 No token or reserved word identifies terminal lines.